 But Mozart could not just remember the sounds.
-He was music incarnated.
+He was Μusic itself incarnated.

-His compositions are so naturally perfect that you can’t help yourself wondering what better God could do.
+His compositions are so naturally perfect that you can’t help yourself wondering what better God could come up with.

 The experts and the doyens, the connoisseurs and the critics may prefer Bach, Mahler and Shostakovich.

 Mozart is not as titanic as Beethoven, he is not as divine as Bach, extravagant as Wagner or trailblazing as Schönberg.
 He didn’t break new ground, nor did he spend ten years to compose a symphony – be it the Ninth.

 Mozart was a child that was playing.

 Stendhal also mentions this in his monograph, in order to describe Mozart’s character: “He was always a child, as if he never grew up”.